 We asked one of our biggest Apple fans in the office, Adam, what some of his favorite memories are from Macworld over the years.
 He wrote:

 I started going to the Macworld Expo in San Francisco in about 1999 when I was still in high school.
 I grew up in the Sacramento area, so going to San Francisco for the Expo was a fun journey for a high school student, and as an Apple fan, it was like a pilgrimage.

-Without Macworld, the best places to see all the newness are at WWDC, which is admittedly geared towards developers, and CES – which may not be directly tied to Apple, but a lot of the coolest gadgets and gizmos for Macbooks, and iPhones and iPads make their way there each year.
+Without Macworld, the best places to see all the newness are at WWDC, which is admittedly geared towards developers, and CES, which may not be directly tied to Apple, but a lot of the coolest gadgets and gizmos for Macbooks, iPhones, and iPads make their way there each year.